-On Wednesday 15th of July, Holbrook Primary School will play host to Europe.
-From Italy and Germany, two robotics teams will be visiting the school for a robot dance-off.
-Holbrook’s RoboClub, the DigiMinds which is sponsored by the Ant Group, are the reigning UK champions in the dance league of RoboCup, the worlds largest Robotics Competition.
+On Wednesday 15th of July, Holbrook Primary School will play host to Europe for RoboCup, the worlds largest Robotics Dance Competition.
+Two robotics teams, one from Germany and one from Italy, will be visiting the school for a robot dance-off.
+Holbrook’s RoboClub, the DigiMinds, sponsored by the Ant Group, are the reigning UK champions in the dance league of RoboCup.
 As the DigiMinds could not afford the trip to China to take part in the World Finals this Summer, they invited other European teams to join them for a friendly European competition.

 From Bremen, in Germany, 8 children who came third in their national competition, arrived on Tuesday, along with 5 Italian children from Brescia, who topped their national league but also could not afford the trip to the Far East.
 The children are accompanied by parents and teachers, as well as several home-made robots.

-The two international teams actually arrived on the Tuesday morning, meaning that they will also get to compete in Holbrook’s annual sports day.
+The two international teams arrived on the Tuesday morning, meaning that they will also get to compete in Holbrook’s annual sports day.
 On Wednesday afternoon, after the robots have been packed away, the children joined together in a team building activity at Alton Water.
-The children were placed in mixed groups, and work together, overcoming the language barrier, to build a working raft, which they will race around the reservoir.
+The children were placed in mixed groups, and worked together, overcoming language barriers, to build a working raft, which they raced around the reservoir.

 Richard Williams, Team Mentor for the DigiMinds and computing coordinator at Holbrook Primary School.
 “We are exceptionally proud to have hosted some of the best RoboDance teams from across Europe.
 It is wonderful that we can share this with our whole school and community.
 People are so excited.
 I hope that this will inspire many more children to join our robotics club, and get involved with programming.
 We aim to represent the UK at RoboCup 2016 in Leipzig next Summer”.